gemography/web-internship-cc/README.md

 - React
 - VueJS

-As for the database, you should use MongoDB
+As for the database, you should use MongoDB.
 ## Features
 * As a User, I can sign up using my email & password
 * As a User, I can sign in using my email & password